samaronybarros/data-structures/README.md

 ###### Description

-Insert all the `elements` at the ending of the Linked List.
+Inserts all the `elements` at the ending of the Linked List.

 ##### toArray